 In order to participate in the International Research Poster Session, projects must fulfill the following requirements.

-Please complete and submit the Intent to Participate Form below to firstname.lastname@example.org by October 1.
+Please complete and submit the Intent to Participate Form on the Forward Thinking Poster Session page located on the ORSP website http://www.marquette.edu/orsp/PosterSession.shtml.
 This form simply indicates your intent to participate in the International Research Poster Session.

-The Office of International Education will award two $1,500 grants as selected by a panel of peer judges selected from across the university.
+The Office of International Education will award one $3,000 grant as selected by a panel of peer judges selected from across the university.
 These awards can be used for international travel, supplies or other services required in conducting the research.
-Funds must be used in the fiscal year from July 1, 2014 to June 30, 2015.
+Funds must be used in the fiscal year from July 1, 2016 to June 30, 2017.
 These are cost-reimbursable awards: an awardees' department will be reimbursed by OIE using an expenditure transfer.

-If you wish to be considered for one of these two grant awards, you must submit a separate grant application letter along with your abstract to firstname.lastname@example.org by November 7, 2014.
+If you wish to be considered for one of these two grant awards, you must submit a separate grant application letter along with your abstract via the online application found at http://www.marquette.edu/orsp/PosterSession.shtml by November 1, 2016.
 Your letter should be written in a business letter format and must follow the guidelines below:

 The judging will take place during the poster session and judges will have advance access to your abstract and separate grant application letter.
 Judges will review posters and projects, rotating from presenter to presenter.
 Presenters must be in attendance when judges visit their poster to be eligible for awards.